SproulHimself/predicting_automotive_death_rates_by_county/README.md

 # Predicting Automotive Death Rates at the County Level

-* Can we use multiple linear regression to predict automotive death rates at the county level.
+* Can we use multiple linear regression to predict automotive death rates at the county level?

+## The main focus:

-## Which attributes, of US counties, correlate with their annual motor vehicle death rates?
+* Which attributes, of US counties, correlate with their annual motor vehicle death rates?

 ![from datausa.io](/readme/map.png)